adriandelr/docs/md/101-sessions/js.md

 **ECMAScript** is a `specification` that JavaScript adheres to, defined by the standards organization ECMA.
 The first version was released in 1997, and since _2015_, they have been issuing annual updates with the newest specification, known as `ES2015` or `ES6`.
 This specification introduced numerous new features to JavaScript.

+You can know more about this in [W3Schools JS Versions](https://www.w3schools.com/js/js_versions.asp)

 ## JavaScript In Use

 Each browser comes with a built-in _JavaScript engine_, allowing us to write and execute JavaScript code directly without needing any extra tools.
 This isn’t the approach used for building production application.
 It’s simply convenient for quick demonstrations.